-1 1 1
+1 1 1 1 variable [#Ed]

-Figure 9-589cy—The control filed is the byte after Element ID Extension
+Figure 9-589cy—Quiet Time Period element format

 The values of the Control field in each frame format within the Quiet Time Period Action frame are defined in Table 9-262af (Control field encoding).
 The Quiet Time Content field is a variable length field which carries information of quiet time operation indicated by the value in the Control field.